 Do more powerful Bikes require a License?

 Yes.
-If your are looking for a bike, scooter or motorcycle that goes faster than 50kms per hour, you will be required to display a license plate and carry a regular drivers license.
+If your are looking for a scooter type or motorcycle that goes faster than 50kms per hour, it is mandatory to display a license plate and carry a regular drivers license.
 But your do not need a license if your bike has:

 - Visible bike pedals.

-- A visible electric bike or vehicle plate with the above features.
+- A visible electric bike or vehicle plate.

 These specs reflect what is legally a bicycle versus what a motorized vehicle is.
 Laws can change, is wise to know your local laws in regard to these bikes.
 It never hurts to be too careful.
 This may determine whether your have a smooth ride, or an annoying ticket to deal with at the end of the day.
 The laws where I live may be different from yours, so make sure to know the facts before ripping down the street.